-• Inefficient or high-load SQL statements
+Inefficient or high-load SQL statements

 Are any SQL statements using excessive system resources that impact the system?
 Performance problems caused by high-load SQL statements are diagnosed by ADDM, as described in Automatic Database Performance Monitoring and "Identification of High-Load SQL Statements Using ADDM Findings".
 You can also identify high-load SQL statements by using Top SQL in Cloud Control, as described in "Identifying High-Load SQL Statements Using Top SQL".
-After they have been identified, you can tune the high-load SQL statements.
+After they have been identified, you can tune the high-load SQL statements using SQL Tuning Advisor, as described in Tuning SQL Statements.